nathansmith/javascript-quiz/ANSWERS.md

     log(1, 2, 3, 4, 5);
     ```

 20. How do `parseInt` and `parseFloat` differ?
-When would you use a number's `.toFixed` method?
+When would you use a number's `toFixed()` method?
 In what instance might the following code snippet actually make sense to use?

     ```js
     var my_number = my_string - 0;